History of the Welcome House

 In addition, Welcome House has begun to treat the entire person, not just the addiction.
 Understanding the role mental health and co-occurring issues play in the addiction and recovery journey, the Welcome House program now uses clinical

 assessments and other screening tools, as well as an electronic health or program record and referral system, to help identify residents who may need additional assistance and connect them to those resources.
 Today’s Welcome House Core Recovery Program aligns with best and evidence-based practices in the treatment of substance use disorder.

 Since its’ humble, rag-tag beginnings, Welcome House has evolved into a respected and professional sober living recovery program.
-The charity has received more than $8 million in private donations, served over 1.4 million meals, held over 44,000 12-step meetings, and helped more than 17,000 men seeking sobriety and a place in which to turn their lives around.
+Charting a new course in the journey of recovery, the charity has received more than $10 million in private donations, served over 1.75 million meals, held over 50,000 12-step meetings, and helped more than 17,000 men seeking sobriety and a place in which to turn their lives around.
 The men of P III believed that every man deserved a second chance, and that service to others, lending a helping a hand, and paying your own way was, and is, the path to living a rich and fulfilling life.
 Sober.